Nat Grider: Junior and state football

-Grider started playing Australian rules football as a teenager with Jindalee Jags.
+Grider was raised in Brisbane, Queensland and began playing Australian rules football as a teenager with the junior Jindalee Jags club in suburban Jindalee.
 She was also a member of the Brisbane Lions Academy and excelled for the club in the 2018 Winter Series against Greater Western Sydney and Gold Coast.
 After three years at Jindalee Jags, in 2017, Grider joined the University of Queensland in the AFL Queensland Women's League (QWAFL).
 In the 2018 season she won the QWAFL Rising Star Award, was selected in the QWAFL Team of the Year, and shared the club's best and fairest award with Megan Hunt and Jane Childes.
 In 2019, she was selected again for the QWAFL Team of the Year.
 Grider represented Queensland in the AFL Women's Under 18 Championships.
 In the 2018 AFL Women's Under 18 Championships she led the team as captain, was selected for the All-Australian team, and was selected as Queensland's most valuable player.